Flaky Test Detection: How to Find and Fix Unreliable Tests

 Configurable Thresholds

 Different teams have different tolerances.
-Gaffer lets you set the flip rate threshold that triggers a test being flagged as flaky (default: 10%).
-Adjust based on your suite’s baseline health.
+Gaffer lets you configure the flip rate threshold that triggers a test being flagged as flaky (default: 10%).
+If your test suite is particularly noisy, you might raise this to 20% to focus on the worst offenders first.

 Strategies for Fixing Flaky Tests